jxhou/ContentExplorer/design docs/Router.md

+Angular routing is based on dynamic component creation (see more detailed discussion in DynamicContent.md).
+Any routed components are implicitly declared as entryComponent which will be compiled by Angular to generate componentFactory, which can then be used to dynamically create a component.
+The route declaration actually results in two provide declarations: ANALYZE_FOR_ENTRY_COMPONENTS, and ROUTES, the former of which is the provider for entryComponents, the later is the provider of routing tree.

+There are two types of routes: eagerly loaded or lazy loaded.

+1. Eagerly loaded modules are directly imported, while lazy loaded one is not imported at all, only referred using loadChildren.
+2. All the providers in all eagerly (direct/indirect) loaded modules are merged into root injector, so are available application wide.
+However all the providers declared or imported in lazy loaded modules are not available outside of the lazy module itself, although there is feature request mentioned in ref.
+15 to address this issue.
+Therefore any entryComponent declared in lazy load modules is not available, and can not be dynamically created outside of its module.
+3. Eagerly loaded modules, RouteModule.forRoot, forChild(). routeProvide
+4. lazy load routs its own context.
+5. eagerly load module using loadChildren (lazy format).

 https://blog.angularindepth.com/here-is-what-you-need-to-know-about-dynamic-components-in-angular-ac1e96167f9e

 Each module provides a convenient service for all its components to get a component factory.
 This service is ComponentFactoryResolver.
 So, if you define a BComponent on the module and want to get a hold of its factory you can use this service from a component belonging to this module: